Legislation Aims to Increase Financial Stability for Senior Citizens

 ?
 Miscellaneous expenses, including clothing, shoes, paper products, cleaning products, household items, personal hygiene items and a landline telephone, calculated at 20 percent of housing, food, health care and transportation.

 DHS also would be required to calculate long-term care costs in addition to the core Elder Index.

 The bill would require DHS to refer to the Elder Index and related data when: making recommendations for funding to the governor and the legislature, establishing public benefit income eligibility limits, calculating the change in economic security levels in order to benchmark the impact of public benefit programs for seniors, designing public outreach programs and evaluating case management initiatives that capture the incomes of public benefit program participants and track the impact of the resulting economic security benefit for these participants.

-The measure, which received approval from the full Assembly in November, was released on Monday by the Senate Health, Human Services and Senior Citizens Committee.
+The measure, which received approval from the full Assembly in November, now goes to the governor.